typedb-osi/typedb-cti/README.md

 ![TypeDB Studio](Images/query_3.png)

 But the `inferred-mitigation` relation does not actually exist in the database, it was inferred at query runtime by TypeDB's reasoner.
-By double clicking on the inferred relation, the explanation shows that the `course-of-action` mitigates an `attack-pattern` with the name `Indicator Blocking`, which is then used by the `intrusion-set`.
+By double clicking on the inferred relation, the explanation shows that the `course-of-action` actually mitigates an `attack-pattern` with the name `Indicator Blocking`, which has a `use` relation with the `intrusion-set`.

 ![TypeDB Studio](Images/query_4.png)

-However, the `use` relation between the `intrusion-set` and the `attack-pattern` is also inferred.
+However, that `use` relation (between the `intrusion-set` and the `attack-pattern`) is also inferred.
 Double clicking on it shows that the `attack-pattern` is not directly used by the `intrusion-set`.
 Instead, it is used by a `malware` called `Waterbear`, which is used by the `intrusion-set`.

 ![TypeDB Studio](Images/query_5.png)